 What makes vanilla ice cream rise to the next level of incredibleness?
 Chocolate syrup.
 Who’s milk’s best friend?
 Chocolate syrup.
 What is the best possible dip for freshly picked strawberries?
 Chocolate syrup!

 Chocolate syrup is the perfect solution for so many sweet treats that it makes sense to always have a supply on hand.
-And an emergency back up as well.
+And an emergency backup as well.

-When it comes to food staples, back up supplies are often kept in the freezer for extended storage, which leads us to our main question of the day: Can you freeze chocolate syrup?
+When it comes to food staples, backup supplies are often kept in the freezer for extended storage, which leads us to our main question of the day: Can you freeze chocolate syrup?

 Well, technically yes, you can freeze chocolate syrup.
 You can freeze just about anything.
-But not all chocolate syrups will freeze the same, so the outcome is going to be entirely dependant on the original source of your chocolate syrup.
+But not all chocolate syrups will freeze the same, so the outcome is going to be entirely dependent on the original source of your chocolate syrup.